gohugoio/hugo/content/hosting-and-deployment/hosting-on-netlify.md

 ## Assumptions

-* You have an account with Github, GitLab, or Bitbucket.
+* You have an account with GitHub, GitLab, or Bitbucket.
 * You have completed the [Quick Start][] or have Hugo website you are ready to deploy and share with the world.
 * You do not already have a Netlify account.